Brief Assessment of Recovery Capital (BARC-10)

 Jump to section

-The BARC-10 includes 10 statements rated on a 6-point Likert scale ranging from “Strongly Disagree” to “Strongly Agree.”
-Items assess areas like optimism, coping ability, stable housing, meaningful activities, and supportive relationships.
+The BARC-10 consists of 10 statements, each rated on a 6-point Likert scale from “Strongly Disagree” to “Strongly Agree.”
+Items assess confidence in staying clean, stable housing, supportive relationships, ability to handle stress, and community connection.

 Copyright